willthames/devops-singapore-2016/slides/sources/01-intro.md

 change is made to the configuration, the handler will not fire)

-Handlers are run at the end of all tasks - if you want to run them earlier, you can use the `meta` task:
+Handlers are run at the end of all tasks &mdash;
+if you want to run them earlier, you can use the `meta` task: